 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients who were prescribed antianxiety medications.
-Antianxiety drugs are given to residents suffering from anxiety and depression.
+This is the percentage of residents who were prescribed antianxiety drugs.
+These medications are commonly used to treat patients suffering from depression and anxiety.

 Managing Depression Among Residents